nikitavoloboev/data/docs/fitness/fitness.md

 # Fitness

 I try to do some daily [bodyweight exercises](strength-training.md) in form of squats, pushups, pull ups, dips and sit-ups.
+Dips being my favorite.
 I also do cardio usually by [cycling](../travel/transportation/cycling.md) or prolonged walking and sometimes [running](running.md).

 I listen to [podcasts](../podcasts/podcasts.md) during any kind of exercise.
 Unless I am playing with someone.
 My favorite sports are Tennis and Football.
 And skiing/snowboarding when season is right.